atomicobject/heatshrink/README.md

 dynamically allocating an encoder or decoder, or in `heatshrink_config.h` if they are statically allocated.

+Note that the configuration parameters are not explicitly represented in the compressed output -- in most use cases, either the configuration settings will remain constant and can be implicit, or there will be some kind of project-specific protocol envelope / header to contain that information.

 - `window_sz2`, `-w` in the CLI: Set the window size to 2^W bytes.

 The window size determines how far back in the input can be searched for